Ben-Kerman/immersive/doc/config.md

 Any entries before the first section are considered to be global to that config file.
 How these are interpreted depends on what is being configured.

-If there are multiple entries with the same name in a section the value will be that of the last one.
+If there are multiple entries with the same key in a section the value will be that of the last one.

 By setting the value to `[[`, the entries value can span across multiple lines.
 In this case leading and trailing spaces are removed from the opening token (`[[`).
 The multiline entry's value continues until the closing token `]]` is encountered on a line.
-For example the following entry will have the lines `foo` and `bar` as it's value:
+For example the following entry will have the lines `foo` and `bar` as its value:

 ```
 key=[[